rgcottrell/pytorch-human-performance-gec/README.md

 In addition to the work describe above, additional datasets and techniques for data preprocessing, model training, and other imporovements were evaluated.

 BPE tokenization promises to make more effective use of a limited number of vocabulary tokens by further subdividing words into subword tokens that can be shared by many different words.
-A Jupyter [notebook](BPEtokenization-scripts/SubwordNMT.ipynb) showing how to install and tokenize the dataset is available in the [BPEtokenization-scripts](BPEtokenization-scripts/) directory.
+Additional [documentation](doc/BPE-Documentation) and [notebook](doc/BPE-Notebook.ipynb) showing how to install and tokenize the dataset is available.

 An example of sentences after apply BPE tokenization can be seen below:
 ```